dsander/huginn.io/README.md

 # README

-## Import Agent Gems and Agents from Huginn into Communin
+## Import Agent Gems and Agents from Huginn into Huginn.io

 * Copy `.env.example` to `.env`
 * Get a [GitHub API Key](https://github.com/settings/tokens) and put it in `.env`